top of page

 EjzGnDCXgAAygwr (2).jfif

 Hanya graduated from the University of Birmingham in 2012.
 Following her Dental Foundation Training and multiple Dental Core Training posts in Oral & Maxillofacial Surgery/Medicine/ Pathology and Radiology she was appointed as an NIHR Academic Clinical Fellow/Specialist Registrar in Oral Surgery at Sheffield Teaching Hospitals in 2018.
-As a clinical-academic and budding Oral Surgeon, she has a keen interest in undergraduate/postgraduate teaching and translational research and is a Fellow of the HEA.
-As part of her ACF training, she has undertaken a Masters in Research and was awarded a grant from Sheffield Hospitals Charity to support her preliminary work.
-Recently, she has been awarded a prestigious NIHR Doctoral Research Fellowship to support a three-year PhD study in improving oral pre-cancer diagnosis using Artificial Intelligence.
+As part of her ACF training, she undertook a Masters in Research and was awarded a grant from Sheffield Hospitals Charity to support her preliminary work.
+She was awarded a prestigious NIHR Doctoral Research Fellowship to support a three-year PhD study in improving oral pre-cancer diagnosis using Artificial Intelligence which she finished in early 2024 following which she has been appointed as a Senior Clinical Lecturer & Honorary Consultant in Oral Surgery at Sheffield.
 She has presented her work at numerous publications and presentations and won numerous accolades for the quality of her work.

 PAUL HANKINSON